web-music-score/wms/README.md

 This library allows you to view and play music scores (notation) in the browser.

-Note: I'm not a professional musician.
+I'm not a professional musician.
 I began learning classical guitar on my own, later taking lessons in classical guitar.
 I've also studied music theory independently.

 This project has been developed gradually over several years.
-Although it’s beginning to take shape, it remains a work in progress — expect occasional changes, bugs, or unexpected behavior.
+Although it’s beginning to take shape, it remains a work in progress — expect changes, bugs, or unexpected behavior.

 ## Version 2 Update

 **Breaking:** Version 2 is major update and brought many changes.

 * Introduced subpath modules instead of one big main module.
-Import each separately.
+Import each module separately.
 * Theory module had big refactor.
 Renamed all musical terms that were wrong (e.g. pitch => diatonicId, noteId => chromaticId).
 * Score module stayed mostly same.
 Some changes (e.g. enum names) but nothing major.
-* Classical guitar audio is separate module (audio-cg) because bundles over 1MB of audio samples.
-Also improved default synth audio.
+* Classical guitar audio was made separate module (audio-cg) because it bundles over 1MB of audio samples.
+Also improved default synthesizer audio.

+Version 2 is a big update and this project is still evolving.
+But enough changes for now, until next major version 3.

 ## Installation